 Where does Fluxer run?

-The main hosted infrastructure currently runs in US East on Vultr.
-That location gives us good connectivity to both North America and Europe, which helps message loading and real-time delivery.
+Fluxer.app currently runs in US East on Vultr.
+That location gives good connectivity to both North America and Europe, which helps message loading and real-time delivery.

-We are still paying attention to the geopolitical issues.
+We are paying attention to the geopolitical issues.
 The US CLOUD Act and broader data-sovereignty concerns are real.
-Longer term, federation makes it possible to partition accounts and communities by region, including EU-only hosting.
-Moving more infrastructure to Europe remains an option.
+Longer term, federation makes it possible to partition accounts and communities by region, including EU-only hosting, and moving more infrastructure to Europe remains an option.

 Voice and video are already more distributed.
 Current RTC regions include Sydney, São Paulo, Santiago, Frankfurt, Stockholm, Warsaw, Madrid, Mumbai, Singapore, Seoul, Johannesburg, Newark, Atlanta, Dallas, Seattle, and Los Angeles.

-GIFs are also proxied through Fluxer, so the user-facing privacy model stays the same: providers do not see your IP address just because you searched for or viewed a GIF through the app.
+GIFs are proxied through Fluxer either way, so the privacy promise stays the same: providers do not see your IP address just because you searched for or viewed a GIF through the app.

 End-to-end encryption?

-Platforms like Matrix do offer E2EE, but the complexity of the protocol and its client implementations often comes at the expense of what people actually want.
+Matrix does offer E2EE, but the complexity of the protocol and its client implementations often comes at the expense of what people actually want.

 Text on Fluxer has no end-to-end encryption today.
-Optional E2EE is still planned for the places where the tradeoffs make sense: personal notes, calendar data, DMs, and small groups.
+Optional E2EE is still planned where it fits: personal notes, calendar data, DMs, and small groups.
 E2EE for large communities is out of scope.

-Voice is already further along.
-Canary uses LiveKit's built-in E2EE support for voice and video in enrolled testing communities today.
+Voice is further along.
+Canary already uses LiveKit's built-in E2EE support for voice and video in enrolled testing communities.
 It rolls out to everyone soon, then becomes enforced as supported clients catch up.

 Native mobile app?

 Yes.
-The native app is built with Flutter for iOS and Android, and as of 20 May 2026 it is already in testing with Visionaries.
+The native app is built with Flutter for iOS and Android, and as of 20 May 2026 it is in testing with Visionaries.
+Visionaries get it first, then a Plutonium beta, then public release.

-The Flutter app can also target desktop later, making it an alternative to Electron.
+The Flutter app can also target desktop later, making it an alternative to Electron for low-end devices.
 For now, iOS and Android come first.

 The canary PWA has improved in the meantime.
 To use the newest client work before stable, try canary.fluxer.app/download or web.canary.fluxer.app.